Lime-Farms/Andromeda/README.md

   * admin: flag to make the user an administrator
   * sshkey: SSH public key required for signing into the server

+### `acme`

+A role specialized for requesting and installing a certificate over [ACME](https://tools.ietf.org/html/rfc8555) using the dehydrated client and Cloudflare DNS authentication.

+This role has the following default variables:

+  * acme_endpoint: server to request a certificate from
+  * subject_name: primary name for the certificate
+  * alternate_names: array of names to add to the SAN

 ## Playbooks